 Other Assignments No other Board duties

-Powertrain Former Executive ISUZU MOTORS Ltd, Japan.
-Former Managing Director and of the Board of ISUZU Member companies in Europe and China for 16 years in total.
+Powertrain Former Executive of ISUZU MOTORS Ltd, Japan.
+Former and Managing Director Member of the Board of ISUZU subsidiary companies in Europe and China for 16 years in total.
 Former General Sales Manager of Perkins Engines (Peterborough) Ltd.